 3. AOK – 110 EUR

 AOK is a large public insurance provider in Germany, a branch of which can be found in each big or middle-sized German city.
 They are one of the cheapest big insurance companies in the country.

 In 2021 public student insurance at AOK will cost you 110,69 EUR.
-I personally was a customer of them for over a year and never had any problems.
+I personally was a customer of theirs for over a year and never had any problems.

-For application, I will recommend using Feather.
+For application, we will recommend using Feather.
 They provide insurance from AOK at zero additional costs but many other perks, such as 24/7 English-speaking support.

 The Techniker Krankenkasse is also known as TK, a nationwide and largest public health insurance in Germany that serves around 10 million people just in DE.

-Techniker Krankenkasse (TK) insurance is top-rated among the students, including German and international ones.
+Techniker Krankenkasse (TK) insurance is top-rated among students, including German and international ones.

 Barmer is another big player in the German public insurance market.
 Currently, it’s the second-biggest provider in Germany after Techniker Krankenkasse (TK).
 With offices all over the country, it has around 9 million clients in Germany.

 Barmer is the most expensive student insurance on our list, with a monthly price of 112,95 EUR.